Hermann-web/file-converter/file-conv-framework/README.md

 - **cli_app_example.py**: Illustrates how to build a command-line interface (CLI) application using the `ConverterApp` class from the `file_conv_framework.converter_app` module.
 This CLI app allows users to specify input and output files, as well as input and output file types, for performing file conversions.

 These examples serve as practical demonstrations of how to leverage the capabilities of the `file_conv_framework` package in real-world scenarios.
 Users can refer to these examples for guidance on building their own file conversion utilities or integrating file conversion functionality into existing projects.

+## Todo

+### Backend Support

+- Introduce the concept of backend labeling for `FileReader` and `FileWriter` implementations.
+- Enable multiple file readers/writers to share common backends.
+For instance, if an `ImageOpenCVReader` utilizes both numpy and OpenCV, the `VideoWriter` can leverage the same dependencies.
+- Allow users to specify preferred backend configurations, ensuring that conversion methods accommodate all selected backends seamlessly.

 ## Contributing